rwh9609-bit/aetherion-trading-service/README.md

 ---

 **Ready to explore?** Visit `https://aetherion.cloud` (when live) or run locally via `docker compose up -d`.
 See [Developer Guide](DEVELOPER.md) to hack on services.

+---

+**See About/Update pages in the UI for latest stack, features, and changelog.**